 "Half time" is considered 6 credit hours for undergraduate, 4 for graduate and professional, and 3 for post-candidacy.
 Exceptions and exclusions apply for credit hours and course types, including but not limited to:

 - Continuing Education, Audit, Non-Degree or Consortium courses are not counted towards eligibility.
 You may petition for student health insurance if your Non-Degree course is a pre-requisite for entrance into a degree status program of study; if the course is graduate level, you must have a current application on file with the Graduate School.

 - Distance Learning credit hours are counted only if their enrollment is alongside on-campus credit hours.
 If you are enrolled exclusively in Distance Learning, you must petition for student health insurance.

-- Co-ops, internship, study broad, thesis research, or dissertation research enrollment results in automatic enrollment in student health insurance, regardless of credit hours.
+- University-approved co-ops, internship, study abroad, thesis research, or dissertation research enrollment results in automatic enrollment in student health insurance, regardless of credit hours.
 Eligible students may still waive.

 How is it enforced?